Wouldn’t it be nice if you could eat any food under the sun in any amount you wanted and maintain a ripped six-pack?

 Do you realize where I’m going with this?

-None of the above is realistic, but guys get caught up in this weird trap of thinking they are.
+None of the above is realistic, but you’ve probably gotten caught up in this weird trap of thinking they are.

 You see there are undisputed truths if you want to shred body fat and get lean.